Frndly TV: History

 In January 2023, Frndly TV added the Cowboy Way Channel.
 The following February, Frndly TV added Ion Television, Grit and Ion Mystery networks with an agreement with the E. W. Scripps Company.
 After a long delay, Movies! was added to the service on February 3, 2023.
 In September 2023, Frndly TV announced that MeTV+ would be coming to the service in October 2023.
 This made Frndly TV the first streaming service to offer the channel.
 In addition, Frndly TV raised the price on all of their plans by $1.00 in September 2023.
 In October 2023, Frndly TV added five new channels, MeTV+, Pursuit Channel, Waypoint TV, Justice Central and AccuWeather Network; however, the service dropped two channels, Sportsman Channel and World Fishing Network.

 In January 2024, Frndly TV lost Circle TV due to the network ending the OTA broadcast, and Frndly TV opted not to carry the broadcaster's streaming channel Circle Country; however, it gained two channels: Laff and Court TV.
 On February 6, 2024, Frndly TV announced that it dropped the Curiosity Channel from their lineup.
 Bounce TV was added on February 14.
 On April 10, 2024, Frndly TV announced it would add local non-Big Four affiliates in some markets by the end of April.
 On April 17, 2024, Frndly TV announced the addition of four new add-ons: Lifetime Movie Club, History Vault, A&E Crime Central, & Great American Pure Flix.
 Lifetime Movie Club went live on April 16, with the rest of the add-ons launching later in 2024.
 On June 25, 2024, Frndly TV added MeTV Toons and Dabl to its lineup.
 Aspire TV was added to the service on August 30.
 On September 17, 2024, Frndly TV added ION+ to the service, and announced Craftsy TV would be added at a later date.
 The service also announced it would discontinue carrying three channels: Accuweather, Waypoint TV and Pursuit by September 27, 2024; however, only Accuweather and Waypoint were removed, and Pursuit is still on the service.

 In February 2025, Frndly TV added four Stingray Music channels to its lineup.
 This addition brought the total of music channels to six, after two holiday music channels were added in November 2024.
 In March 2025, BabyFirst was dropped and Cleo TV was added.
 In April 2025, Frndly TV informed monthly subscribers that the monthly price would go up one dollar on May 15 for existing subscribers.
 Customers that paid yearly would not see any price hike.
 On April 22, 2025, Frndly TV added Reelz to their lineup.
 On May 7, 2025, Frndly removed Recipe.TV and added TheGrio to their lineup.
-On September 29, 2025, Frndly TV added WEST to its' lineup with the addition occurring on the inaugural day of the new network.
+On September 29, 2025, Frndly TV added WEST to its lineup with the addition occurring on the inaugural day of the new network.
 In October 2025, MovieSphere Gold and EnvoyTV were added to the Frndly TV lineup.

+In June 2026, Frndly TV added UP Faith & Family to its list of premium add-ons.